MarkoShiva/MarkoShiva/README.md

 - 😄 Pronouns: ...
 -->

-- 🔭 I’m currently working on side projects and expert level jobs you can't do. :D
+- 🔭 I’m currently working on few great sideprojects. :D
-- 🔭 I am available for Web Development jobs related to implementation of API's and or frameworks as well as optimisation of existing applications and infrastructure.
+- 🔭 I am available for:
+  - Web Development jobs related to implementation of API's FullStack as well
+  - optimisation of existing applications and infrastructure.
+  - Machine Learning postions and startup companies that are trying to solve interesting tasks via Machine Learning.

 - 🌱 I’m currently learning many things.
 To note few:
   - various ML areas like improved NLU and conversational API.
   - Game Development and some engines in part-time.